zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 # Flans-Mod-Plus-Plus
-Flan's Mod ++ is a fork of Flan's Mod Plus for 1.7.10, with new features- most of which are easily configurable.
+Flan's Mod ++ (FM++) is a fork of Flan's Mod Plus for 1.7.10, with new features- most of which are easily configurable.

+Original created for use in a modpack, the goal of FM++ is to provide an improved user-end experience, with easy-to-use config options to customize your server or modpack's experience.
+All new configurable options can be set up in the gun/vehicle/item .txt config files themselves- no need to edit and recompile .java files over and over again just to move an attachment.

 Feature List